 Morning.

 Yeah, the only other comment I would add to that is when you look at our benign semis, we compete at the very top end of the market.
-So, the drilling efficiencies on our D-class rigs rival drill ships.
-And so, you see we compete well with operators that are looking at a really total cost of ownership model and factor in those efficiencies.
-Where you see the lower spec semis compete is for really rate focused operators, largely in regional basins.
+So the drilling efficiencies on our D-class rigs rival drill ships.
+And so you see we compete well with operators that are looking at a really total cost of ownership model and factor in those efficiencies. where you see the lower-spec semis compete is for really rate-focused operators, largely in regional basins.

+Great call.
 I appreciate that.
-And that's just a real quick follow up, following up on Josh's question, specifically the improving visibility in Norway for 25.
-My recollection is Norway demand for tend to have longer visibility, often longer term contracts.
-So, I was curious if that,
+And just a real quick follow-up, following up on Josh's question, specifically the improving visibility in Norway for 25.
+My recollection is Norway demand for jackups tends to have longer visibility often, longer-term contracts.
+So I was curious at that. you know, visibility improvement for 25 maybe includes some term work that could help from a visibility past 25.

+That's all I have.
+Thank you very much.

 Great.
 Thanks a lot.
-Thank you very much.

-Great, thanks a lot.
 Thanks.

 Great.
-Thank you, everyone, for joining us today.
-And we'll look forward to speaking with you again next quarter.
+Thank you, everyone, for joining us today, and we'll look forward to speaking with you again next quarter.
 Goodbye.

 This concludes today's conference call.
 You may now disconnect.